 In a nutshell, the hierarchy charts the path towards the sense of a fully functioning, aware & powerful human being.
 Any interruption to the passage up the hierarchy will inhibit any sense of autonomy and potency.

 Mac’s application of this humanistic model argues that we have driven a huge number of people down, rather than up, this hierarchy.
 Let’s consider the group who voted in largest numbers to Leave the European Union, white men over 45, living in the English regions.
 What has happened to these folk?
 A key factor is the disappearance of ‘manly’ work, once the province of many who did not prosper at school.
-When manly industries, classically mining, steel, building were prominent, many men could expect to follow in their father’s footsteps and take up work in these industries.
+When manly industries, classically mining, steel, construction were prominent, many men could expect to follow in their father’s footsteps and take up work in these industries.
 In recent years combined forces have combined to lead to the disappearance of this kind of work, globalisation, technology (e.g. robotics), loss of union membership and privatisation – including reduction in government investment/support – together with new kinds of insecure working arrangements, like zero-hours contracts, minimum pay.